"See Updated User Manual"

 2. Version EC energy compliance (11 MB) -- No expiration multi-seat license.
 (Free).

-Based mostly on ASHRAE Standard 90.1-2007, but allows for ignoring the energy standards.
+Based mostly on ASHRAE Standard 90.1-2007, essentially ignoring current energy standards.

 Common features in ENER-WIN versions: